-Get involved in real space projects and get space students and professionals in your classroom.
+Get involved in real space projects, and get space students and professionals into your classroom.

 Space inspires like nothing else, and links to everything from physics to art.
 Get involved in one of these projects and you could be handling real data from experiments in space right now.

-Train like an Astronaut An international challenge, focusing on fitness, nutrition and teamwork, that encourages students to train like an Astronaut.
+Mission X: Train like an Astronaut: An international challenge, focusing on fitness, nutrition and teamwork, that encourages students to train like an astronaut.

-ESERO-UK Space Careers Videos A collection of videos with people working in various roles in the UK space sector, most including versions for both primary and secondary/college students.
+ESERO-UK Space Careers Videos: A collection of videos with people working in various roles in the UK space sector, most include versions for both primary and secondary/college students.
 Some also include a challenge for the students.

-Team Tim An entertaining and interactive science show for delivered by a team of trained presenters
+Team Tim: An entertaining and interactive science show delivered by a team of trained presenters.